 - telephone numbers

-This greatly helps the CA with communication to its members, and also increases the options available to them - for example members will not be able to log into the CA website without an email address and will therefore not access the electronic gazette and other information.
+This greatly helps the CA with communication to its members, and also increases the options available to them - for example members will not be able to log into the CA website without an email address and therefore cannot access the electronic gazette and other information.

-Other information which will be held by the CA where known:
+Other information that will be held by the CA where known:

 - Skype Address

 - Referee Qualifications